MchainNetwork/cosmos-awesome/README.md

 ### Decentralized Media Networks

 - [OmniFlix Network](https://omniflix.network/) - Decentralized media and network layer for creators and sovereign communities, powered by NFTs and related distribution protocols.

-### Decentralized Carbon Offsetting

-- [Altered Carbon](https://alteredcarbon.earth/) - A decentralized platform for the discovery, acquisition, and consumption of Voluntary Emissions Reductions, aiming to provide frictionless market access for carbon reducing projects.
-The platform is building an AMM and token launchpad for CRPs to lower transaction costs and enhance transparency in the carbon credit market.

 ### Decentralized Payment Network for Cannabis Industry